Skip to main content

 Use a simple if/then rule:

-Keep scope disciplined: these excerpts strongly support free-trial abuse and refund-fraud coverage, but they do not provide detailed card-testing detection internals or a definitive attempt threshold.
+Keep scope disciplined: free-trial abuse and refund-fraud controls are well-supported, but card-testing detection internals and a definitive attempt threshold require verification with your payment processor's documentation.

 If you want a deeper dive, read Free Trial Abuse Prevention: How Platforms Detect and Block Serial Trial Exploiters.